holly-agyei/upcomings-manager/README.md

 1. Click the extension icon in your Chrome toolbar
 2. To add a new opportunity:
-   - Fill in the form manually, or
+   - Fill in the form with the opportunity details
-   - Click the microphone icon and speak your opportunity (e.g., "AI scholarship due August 5th.
-Link is www.scholarships.ai")
+   - Required fields are marked with an asterisk (*)
+   - Add optional notes, deadline, and link
 3. View your saved opportunities in the "View All" tab
 4. Filter opportunities by:
    - Upcoming
    - Past
    - All

-## Voice Input Format

-The extension can parse voice input in the following format:
-- "Opportunity name.
-Additional notes.
-Due [date].
-Link is [URL]"

-Example:
-- "AI scholarship.
-Machine learning competition.
-Due August 5th.
-Link is www.scholarships.ai"

 ## Notifications

-You'll receive notifications:
+The extension automatically checks for approaching deadlines every hour and will notify you:
 - When a deadline is due today
 - When a deadline is due tomorrow

+Notifications appear as Chrome desktop notifications with:
+- The extension's icon
+- Title: "Opportunity Saver"
+- Clear message indicating which opportunity is due

 ## Development

 The extension is built using:
 - Chrome Extension Manifest V3
-- Web Speech API for voice recognition
 - Google Sheets API for data storage
 - Chrome Notifications API for reminders
+- Modern CSS with responsive design
+- Accessible HTML structure with ARIA attributes

 ## License